ldabas/QCNNForecasting/README.md

 Both, discrete and time-window models for classical and quantum architectures can be made by using 'time-window' or 'discrete' as input arguments passed into buildmodel() functions.

+Insights are obtained by executing validation functions within ModelMaker notebooks and are stored in the filesystem within Google Colab.